nazq/tei-manager/docs/GRPC_MULTIPLEXER.md

 ### Rust Client Example

-For a complete Rust client implementation, see the built-in benchmark client at `src/bin/bench-client.rs`.
-It demonstrates:
+For a complete Rust client integration guide, see **[RUST_CLIENT.md](RUST_CLIENT.md)**.
+It covers:

+- Proto compilation with `tonic-build`
+- All RPC methods with code examples
+- Arrow batch processing
+- mTLS configuration
+- Error handling

+The built-in benchmark client at `src/bin/bench-client.rs` serves as a reference implementation demonstrating:

 - Connecting to the gRPC multiplexer with/without TLS
 - Creating Arrow IPC batches with LZ4 compression